adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/README.md

 ## What are Azure Data Factory mapping data flows?

-This repository focuses on the data flows feature within Azure Data Factory.
+This repository focuses on the mapping data flows feature within Azure Data Factory.
 Mapping data flows allow data engineers to develop data transformation logic without writing code (visual ETL).
 The resulting data flows are executed as activities within Azure Data Factory pipelines that use scaled-out Apache Spark clusters.
 Data flow activities can be operationalized using existing Azure Data Factory scheduling, control, flow, and monitoring capabilities.

 Mapping data flows provide an entirely visual experience with no coding required.
 Your data flows run on ADF-managed execution clusters for scaled-out data processing.
 Azure Data Factory handles all the code translation, path optimization, and execution of your data flow jobs.